blue-button/implementation-guide/healthrecords.md

 title: Blue Button Implementation Guide
 ---

-# Content Format for Health Records
+# Content Format for Blue Button+ Health Records

 An electronic health record keeps a digital record of all clinical information.
 With the amount of variability in Health IT systems, it is important to have a consistent set of health information for each patient.